epfl-lasa/stable_lds/README.md

 ```
 $ git clone https://github.com/yalmip/YALMIP
 ```
 You don't have to run any install scripts.
-To test if it works, in MATLAB run
+To run the demo, in the MATLAB command window run
 ```
 >> demo
 ```